 - 1.19 Parameterization for Measuring Success:

 - 1.20 Share Lessons Learnt:

 Luckily though, there are a number of success stories.
 Learning from the approach employed in them can be quite helpful in ensuring successful software development.

-Whether developing new software product, upgrading, improving or maintaining existing software, it is beneficial to keep in mind the best practices compiled below.
+Whether developing a new software product, upgrading, improving, or maintaining existing software, it is beneficial to keep in mind the best practices compiled below.

 Recruit the Right Resources:

 Recruiting talent with the right skills and relevant experience is vital to ensure the project’s success.
 It is also important to allocate the right work to the appropriate person.
 Similarly, investing in tools that enhance efficiency and increase the team’s productivity is very important.
 The latest PCs, appropriate updated hardware, development and testing software and platforms, as well as automated tools will aid the team in putting their expertise to the right use and ensure a robust product.

 Select the Right Development Process: